pi-r2/OneVector/README.md

-This repository contains the code implementing the attacks against UOV described in the paper {link}.
+This repository contains the code implementing the attacks against UOV described in the paper https://eprint.iacr.org/2023/1131.

 To run the test, execute the following code on a machine with sagemath 9.5 avalaible: